 If you are going to have an operation please inform your doctor, as you are likely to be advised to stop the adalimumab temporarily before and after surgery.

-Adalimumab and fertility or pregnancy
+Adalimumab and pregnancy

 The British Society for Rheumatology produced new guidelines on the use of anti TNF therapy such as adalimumab during pregnancy.